arafkarim/HTML-to-PDF/README.md

 # HTMLtoPDF
-Create Downloadable PDF file from HTML<br/>
+Create Downloadable PDF file from HTML in a easy way<br/>
 <b>To know how it works just watch this 2 minutes video - https://youtu.be/_EqYMNdbrsc</b>